Updated: 2 days ago

 Let's Talk About The Overall Flooring Budget

-The competition in the custom home builder market is huge.
+The competition in the custom home building market is huge.
 Builders constantly scramble to get new customers.
-One method of getting new customers, is for a customer builder to offer the best price.
-One way to offer a low price, is to offer product allowances that are too low.
+One method of getting new customers is for a custom builder to offer the best price.
+One way to offer a low price is to offer product allowances that are too low.

 One benefit of getting an overall flooring budget is no one cares how you spend the money.
 You don't have to spend equally in every room.
-In fact, most home owners will end up evaluating products, and spend more money on upgraded flooring in some rooms, then cutting back on products in other rooms.
+In fact, most homeowners will end up evaluating products, and spend more money on upgraded flooring in some rooms, than cutting back on products in other rooms.

 How To Get An Accurate Flooring Budget

 The best way to get an accurate floor covering budget is to begin with the end in mind.
 Here are a few guidelines that a new construction homeowner should do:

 Find a couple of local floor-covering stores that deal in new home construction.
 Call each store, and explain what you are doing.
 Set up an appointment with a salesperson that works with new home builders.
 Do not set up an appointment with a retail salesperson.
 Retail salespeople work in retail, and they typically will not only give you too high of a price, but they will also not understand the builder process.

 Bring your home blueprint to the meeting.
 Sit down with the salesperson and walk them through what type of material (carpet, ceramic, vinyl plank, etc...) you are thinking about for each room.
 Based on the value of your home, the salesperson should be able to give you some good ideas on product prices.

 Ask the flooring salesperson to show you some products, just to get a "feel" of what type of products are possible.
 Ask the salesperson to give you three square foot options (good, better, best) for each room.
 Make sure to include the installation.
 Then, ask them to put it all together as an overall budget.

 You will end up with three overall numbers: a low-end product number, a middle-of-the-road product number, and an upper-end product number.